 St. Peters MO 63376

-The fee is $195.
-Enrollment is limited and registration will be accepted on a first-come, first-served basis.
-Please complete the Master Gardener Volunteer Agreement (PDF), sign it in the two designated spaces on the second page and return to the extension center by February 20.
+The fee is $200.
+Enrollment is limited and registration is accepted on a first-come, first-served basis.
+Please complete the St. Charles County Master Gardener Volunteer Agreement (PDF), sign it in the two designated spaces on the second page and return to the extension center by February 26.